SidhuK/r-snippets/readme.md

 # VSCode Snippets for R and R Markdown

+### Just as a quick FYI these should also work for the new RStudio codium based IDE, [Positron](https://github.com/posit-dev/positron)

 This is a collection of [snippets](https://code.visualstudio.com/docs/editor/userdefinedsnippets) for R and R Markdown.
 It is a work in progress and I will be adding more as I go.

 ## R Snippets